When it’s a book.

 Printed books came later of course.
 First in China and then in Europe ( see From Gutenberg to Google ).

 But what’s all this got to do with a tea towel?

 The tea towel in question is the Kirby CODEC tea towel.
 This daily record of the results in the three cycling Grand Tours of 2017 – Il Giro d’Italia, Le Tour de France and La Vuelta a Espana – made by Carlton Kirby, Eurosport commentator, has been turned into three tea towels, for charitable purposes by Alison Gayler.
-Funds are being raised for the African charity Qhebeka ( formerly a sponsor of the cycling team MTM Qhebeka, now known as Team Dimension Data ).
+Funds are being raised for the African charity Qhubeka ( formerly a sponsor of the cycling team MTM Qhubeka, now known as Team Dimension Data ).
 Fellow commentator, Brian Smith, formerly managed this team.

 Only 725 have been produced overall and all the issues are wildly over-subscribed.
 I look forward to receiving my Tour and Vuelta editions (complete with numbered slip signed by Kirby, to prove it’s authentic).
 Unfortunately I missed out on the Giro ( see photo above right, courtesy of Ali ).

 As you can see from Carlton’s comment below, the tea towel is so called because a CODEC is a term, most often used in computing, to describe the encoding of data.
 So it is a repository for information, not unlike a book, though not specifically in relation to one such.
 After all, the tea towel is flat, more like a piece of papyrus, not bound, like a book.